trombik/openscad-flat-text/README.md

 ## License

-MIT.
+ISC.
 See [LICENSE](LICENSE) for details.
 The bundled Bangers font is licensed under Open Font License version 1.1.
 See [OFL.txt](fonts/Bangers/OFL.txt) for details.